Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

-It will be more convenient to work with the full complex $\bf{R}\Gamma(X, \O_X^+/p(d))$.
-In order to pass to this complex, we recall that \cite[Corollary 6.1.3]{Z3} guarantees that $\bf{R}\Gamma(X, \O_X^+/p)$ is almost concentrated in degrees $[0, 2d]$, so the map~(\ref{diagram:intro-trace}) is equivalent to a map
+For technical reasons, it will be convenient to reformulate the question in the derived world.
+For this, we recall that \cite[Theorem 6.13.5]{Z3} guarantees that $\bf{R}\Gamma(X, \O_X^+/p)$ is almost concentrated in degrees $[0, 2d]$, so the map~(\ref{diagram:intro-trace}) is equivalent (up to a twist) to a map

 Moreover, almost perfectness of the pairing induced by (\ref{diagram:intro-trace}) is equivalent to almost perfectness (in the derived sense) of the pairing